Symptoms of Thyroid Dysfunction

 Although it varies per individual, the most common causes of thyroid disorders are iodine and selenium deficiency; food intolerances specifically gluten, wheat, grains, dairy and soy; heavy metal toxicity; gut dysfunction; adrenal insufficiency; hormone imbalances specifically elevated cortisol; and a diet high in processed carbs, sugar and chemicals, and deficient in fat and protein.

 Iodine is the backbone of the thyroid.
 Iodine deficiency is proving to be a risk not only for low thyroid hormone levels, but also for fibrocystic breast disease and breast cancer.
 Worldwide about one billion people are estimated to be iodine deficient.

 Thyroid hormones are affected by stress.
 Adrenaline and cortisol, hormones released by stress, interfere with the body’s ability to convert T4 into T3.
 When T3 levels decrease, the body produces even more adrenaline and cortisol to help speed up metabolism, which further inhibits the conversion of T4 to T3.
 Healthy functioning adrenals must always be factored in when dealing with thyroid imbalances.

 It is estimated that 20 million Americans have some form of thyroid dysfunction of which 90% are women.
 The bigger problem is that nearly 60% are completely unaware of their condition—let alone how to heal it.
 Thyroid disease (and breast cancer) are most common in post-menopausal females.
 Sugar intolerance, menopause and depression all have similar symptoms to those with thyroid disorders.
 Those with hypothyroid often experience elevated LDL cholesterol and triglycerides caused by failure of the anterior pituitary to drive the thyroid.

 Conventional treatment.
 The majority of medical doctors typically treat thyroid conditions with Synthroid (Levoxyl) and Levothroid, synthetic versions of T4.
 Synthroid is the fourth most prescribed drug in America.
 Synthyroid can be ineffective for many individuals because it only contains T4, plus it contains lactose and cornstarch!
 Side effects of synthroid may include headaches, irritability, insomnia, rapid contractions of the heart, diarrhea and bone loss.
-Some physicians may prescribe liothyronine (Cytomel) T3, which contains gluten.
+Some physicians may prescribe liothyronine (Cytomel) T3, which often contains gluten.

 Read part 1 All About Hypothyroid